Oct 29, 2021

 How to price cosmetic treatments?

-The prices of beauty services are influenced by many elements that are different for each salon.
+The prices of beauty services are influenced by many elements that differ for each salon.
 This is one of the reasons why pricing should be done individually and separately for each procedure in the price list.
-How to price cosmetic treatments?
+How do you price cosmetic treatments?

 1. Identify the costs of running a salon

-The first step will be to determine the costs, that are incurred in connection with the activity.
+The first step will be to determine the costs incurred in connection with the activity.
 The cost of providing services is influenced by:

 • Business costs – rent, utilities, commuting, taxes, accounting, insurance and others,